The Black American Inventors, Scientists, and Engineers Who Changed the World - Part Two

-When she was a child, she was actively curious and became interested in science and mathematics.
+When she was a child, she was actively curious and interested in science and mathematics.
 She liked to conduct studies such as those on the eating habits of honeybees.

 Dr. Shirley Jackson has been quoted saying that her goal for the Rensselaer is “to achieve prominence in the 21st century as a top-tier world-class technological research university, with global reach and global impact.”
 On June 25, 2021, Jackson publicly announced she would be stepping down from her post as President as of July 1, 2022.

 21 - Benjamin Banneker: self-taught astronomer, scientist, inventor